group img banner

 Two Papers in ECCV 2022

 Video Computing Group members have two papers in ECCV 2022.
-One paper is on cross-modal knowledge transfer which is an oral (collaboration with MERL) and another on temporally localize video moments based on text queries
+One paper is on cross-modal knowledge transfer which is an oral (collaboration with MERL) and another on how to temporally localize video moments based on text queries

 Acknowledgements